rsh/rockbox-themes/README.md

 My goals for this theme are:
 - The screen is as **simple** and **calm** as possible, while still displaying necessary information.
 - The "Now Playing" screen is especially **simple** and **calm**.
-When listening, the "Now Playing" page is the listener's refuge.
+When listening, it is the listener's refuge.
 It should not even include the current time.

 **Simple**: include only what is necessary, laid out in the cleanest possible way.

 **Calm**: Animation and movement should be minimized.

-This theme is based on two existing themes, SNAZZY by Chris Graves, and BONES Chuck Lardo.
+This theme is based on two great themes, SNAZZY by Chris Graves, and BONES Chuck Lardo.
 See `LICENSES.md` for more information.

 # Recommended settings